From a result set point of view, it does not matter if you use DISTINCT or GROUP BY in Teradata. The answer set will be the same.

 - DISTINCT -> no or a few duplicates only

-If this happens, you have probably a better chance with GROUP BY, as duplicates are already removed in a first step, and less data is moved across the AMPs.
+If this happens, you probably have a better chance with GROUP BY, as duplicates are already removed in a first step, and less data is moved across the AMPs.